 I'm interested in checking out the Volcanoes in Hawaii when I'm there in July.
 Just wondering how active they actually are and if there is anything I should look out for?

 The answer to your question is yes.
 Some of Hawaii's volcanoes are very active and should be considered dangerous.
 The island of Hawai'i is the only area in the island cluster that is currently volcanically active - with the volcano of Kilauea being the most dangerous (In fact, Kilauea is considered the most dangerous volcano in the United States)

 In fact, the entire island of Hawai'i is comprised of five shield volcanoes, two of which are active (Kilauea and Mauna Loa).

 Kilauea erupts frequently (It erupted 45 times in the 20th century), and in some cases, eruption columns have risen up to 9kms high.
 In 1990, the towns of Kalapana and Kaimū were totally destroyed by an eruption of Kilauea.

 In recent years, several homes have been destroyed by lava flows from Kilauea.

-Hawaii's other active volcano Mauna Loa, the largest volcano on earth, has not erupted since 1984 - but is still considered operational. almost 8 years ago
+Hawaii's other active volcano Mauna Loa, the largest volcano on earth, has not erupted since 1984 - but is still considered operational. about 8 years ago

 I wouldn't consider them dangerous, but all active Hawaii Volcanoes are on the Big Island with Kilauea Crater actively flowing into Ocean and Halemaumau Crater magma rising :)